algorand/generator/README.md

 | model    | def      | `StructDef` | The current model definition if multiple files are being generated. |
 | model    | props    | `List<TypeDef>` | A list of properties for the current model. |

-### example usage
+### Example usage

-In the following example we are careful to generate the algod code first, because the algod models are a strict subset of the indexer models.
-For that reason we are able to reuse some overlapping models from indexer in algod.
+In the following example, we are careful to generate the algod code first because the algod models are a strict subset of the indexer models.
+For that reason, we are able to reuse some overlapping models from indexer in algod.
 ```
 ~$ java -jar generator*jar template
         -s algod.oas2.json